 LiU and Saco-S have agreed to use salary-setting dialogues as the method for salary review.
+The method has been gradually introduced, and it is an ambition that this method will be used for all Saco members at LiU with effect from the salary review in 2021.
 This document presents joint comments from the parties about how salary-setting dialogues are to be carried out.